AJwgnr/DataScienceInR/README.md

 ```
 ├── documentation			    Documentation what was done in this project
 |   ├── images					All images that are used in the proposal and the final markdown
-|   ├── markdown				Final markdown document descsribing the whole project
+|   ├── markdown				Final markdown document describing the whole project
-|   └── proposal				Proposal that contains the project plan and objective for this project
+|   └── proposal				Proposal that contains the project plan and objectives for this project
 ├── res					    Contains all data resources
 |   ├── person_data				Information about the test persons
 |   ├── position_data			        Trajectorie files of the test persons on the diffrent days